robbie-cahill/tunnelmole-client/README.md

 Pull requests are welcome!

 #### How do you pay the bills?
 How can I support the project?
-I pay the bills through paid subscriptions to the hosted `tmole` service.
+I pay the bills through paid subscriptions to the hosted Tunnelmole service.
 If you'd like to support this project, purchasing a paid subscription is the best way to do it.

 ### Links and resources